 Managing Traffic Flow in and Around Your Venue

 Hosting a large-scale venue event like a major concert, festival, or sporting match can be incredibly exciting.
-However, the larger the event, the more people you can expect to be out and about on the roads at the same time.
-Without an airtight traffic management plan in place, that can spell bad news for traffic flow in or near your venue.
+However, the larger the event, the more people you can expect to be out and about on the roads simultaneously.
+Without an airtight traffic management plan in place, that can spell bad news for traffic flow in or around your venue.

-According to research, major events can disrupt traffic flow and increase road congestion by 10-50 percent, depending on the size of the event and the logistics of the local traffic infrastructure.
+According to research, major events can disrupt traffic flow and increase road congestion by 10% to 50%, depending on the size of the event and the logistics of the local traffic infrastructure.
 Some exceptionally epic events can cause even higher rates of disruption, especially in urban areas that are already prone to congestion.

 Understanding the principles of proper event traffic management is crucial for minimizing problems and preventing related safety issues.
 In this handy guide, we’ll go over everything you need to know to get started, including recommendations and requirements from the U.S. Department of Transportation.